-A SWOC (Strengths, Weaknesses, Opportunities, and Challenges) Analysis is conducted every other year as part of the Strategic Planning Council Retreat preparation.
+A Strategic Doing Review is conducted every other year as part of the Strategic Planning Council duties.
 Based on each division and department evaluating the internal as well as external areas that are helpful and harmful to us achieving the goals, the Strategic Planning Council identifies key result areas (KRAs) that should be addressed in the Strategic Plan.
 These KRAs are addressed in the Institutional Effectiveness (IE) Indicators/Outcomes that the College assesses over the next two years.
 The IE Indicators/Outcomes are assessed in a way for the College to measure if it's reaching the goal in addressing the KRA.
 The IE indicators serve as the fuel for our planning model that assesses the College.